haghard/play-scala-grpc-example/README.md

 1. `play-grpc-generators` and `akka-grpc`.
 2. `"com.thesamet.scalapb" %% "scalapb-json4s"` to parse json requests into protobuf messages.

+### Next steps

+1.  gRPC Transcoding (parse and codegen)
-`PlayArtifactsGenerator` will be moved to a separate project.
+2. `PlayArtifactsGenerator` should be moved to a separate project or create sbt plugin.